tbarker/5X-Crypto-Security-Guide/README.md

 ### Legal 👩‍⚖️

 Someone who will hold Will and your Letter of Wishes/Instruction, ensuring they are passed to the correct people in the event of your death or an accident that incapacitates you.
-(Note that Wills and Power of Attorney are usually public documents, and so a poor place to pass along secrets.)
+(Note that Wills and Powers of Attorney are usually public documents, and so a poor place to pass along secrets.)

 You don't need to engage a blue-ribbon law firm.
 The consumer charity Which? runs [an online service](https://whichwills.which.co.uk) in the UK.
 Have a look around for what's available to you.